Gurkengewuerz/SSHContainer/README.md

 ## Usage

+1. Manually pull the Docker you are using in $DOCKER_IMAGE shell image.
+There is no mechanism implemented to automatically pull the image at runtime.

-1. Start the services using Docker Compose inside [`docker/`](docker/):
+2. Start the services using Docker Compose inside [`docker/`](docker/):

 ```bash
 docker-compose up -d
 ```

-2. Connect to the SSH server:
+3. Connect to the SSH server:

 ```bash
 ssh -p 2222 username@hostname